VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 ### Help windows with borders

-There are two lsp methods that use floating windows: `vim.lsp.buf.hover()` and `vim.lsp.buf.signature_help()`.
+There are two LSP methods that use floating windows: `vim.lsp.buf.hover()` and `vim.lsp.buf.signature_help()`.
 By default these windows don't have any style, but we can change that by modifying the associated "handler" of each method.
 To achieve this we need to use `vim.lsp.with()`.

 I don't want to bore you with the details so let me just show you the code.